-SIS Integrity Standard Conditions and Constraints Single-Frequency C/A-Code: No Integrity Performance Specified A future version of this SPS PS may establish a standard
+SIS Integrity Standard Conditions and Constraints Each SPS SIS Component Combination per Table 2.2-2: A future edition of this SPS PS may establish a standard No Integrity Performance Specified

-1. Although there is no SPS SIS URRRE NTE tolerance defined for single-frequency C/A-code, a high-probability upper bound on the SPS SIS instantaneous URRRE which is typically used for design purposes is 0.007 m/sec/sec over any 3-second interval during normal operations at any AOD.
-This

-- is consistent with a Block II/IIA clock stability of 1x10-11 at a tau of 3 seconds for either Rubidium clocks or Cesium clocks. - 2.
-Short-term fluctuations in the ionosphere can produce extremely large SPS SIS instantaneous URAEs for single-frequency C/A-code operations.

-3. Instantaneous URAEs due to upload data cutovers and data set pageovers last for less than 3 seconds.
+- 1. Although there is no SPS SIS URAE NTE tolerance defined for SF operation, a high-probability upper bound on the SPS SIS Instantaneous URAE which is typically used for design purposes is 0.007 m/sec/sec over any 3-second interval during normal operations at any AOD.
+This is consistent with an early Block II clock stability of 1x10-11 at a tau of 3 seconds for either Rubidium clocks or Cesium clocks. - 2.
+Short-term fluctuations in the ionosphere can produce extremely large SPS SIS instantaneous URAEs for SF operations. - 3.
+Instantaneous URAEs due to upload data cutovers and data set pageovers last for less than 3 seconds.